 Have you ever been locked up in this jail?
 Do you have a friend or family member that spent time there?
 Have you ever visited an inmate at Todd County Detention Center?

 If you have, then we would like you to write a review about it.
 Write down your jail experience because others can find out what to expect.

 What to put in your review:

 Everyone’s who has been put in jail has at least one story to tell about it.
 Why’d you end up in jail?
 Did you get fair treatment?
 How was life in jail?
 What about the other inmates?
 How did it affect you to go to jail?

 Tell your story about when you did time at Todd County Detention Center

 Send a Message to Your Cell Mate

 Did you meet some cool folks in jail?
 Want to reconnect with someone you met in jail?
 Leave a message for them here.

-Say wassup to people locked up at Todd County Detention Center
+Send a message to people incarcerated at Todd County Detention Center

 Return To Main Menu